hizkifw/brittle/README.md

 ### Encoding

 1. Get hash of entire file (call it hash A)
-2. XOR file by hash A
+2. XOR file using hash A
 3. Get hash of XOR'd file (call it hash B)
-4. XOR hash A using hash B
+4. XOR hash A using hash B (call it final hash)
-5. Put XOR'd hash A at beginning of file
+5. Put final hash at beginning of file

 ### Decoding

-1. Hash file excluding hash A (call it hash B)
+1. Hash file excluding final hash (we get hash B)
-2. XOR hash A using hash B
+2. XOR final hash using hash B (we get hash A)
-3. XOR entire file with XOR'd hash A
+3. XOR entire file with hash A
-4. Verify hash of file matches hash A
+4. File is good if its hash matches hash A